Chasnah7/aseprite-build-script/README.md

 The script will then begin the build process based on instructions from [INSTALL.md](https://github.com/aseprite/aseprite/blob/main/INSTALL.md).

 Upon completion the script will output a DIR command displaying the newly compiled aseprite.exe located in the
 %ASEPRITE%\build\bin directory.
-You can freely copy the executable and data folder located in the %ASEPRITE%\build\bin directory to a new location of your choosing.
+You can freely copy the executable and data folder located in the previously mentioned bin directory to a new location of your choosing.

 Enjoy using Aseprite!